A User's Guide to Passkeys

 What Are Passkeys?

-Passkeys remove the need for passwords, making your login experience easier and more secure.
+By removing the need for passwords, passkeys can make your login experience easier and more secure.
 Passkey authentication eliminates credential stuffing and other attacks that use stolen or cracked passwords.
 It also protects you against phishing sites as the passkey is linked to a specific website or application.

 Passkey authentication requires either biometric authentication, such as a fingerprint or facial recognition, a PIN or a swipe pattern (on Android devices) for access.
 Passkeys are secret keys that stay on your personal devices that can be used for authenticating to applications and websites on your phone, tablet or laptop.
 They leverage the Web Authentication API security standard, which uses public key cryptography for access.
 Each key is unique and created with encrypted data for added security.